ProgrammerAL/json-serializer-context-registration-generator/README.md

 Source Generators are great, I love them.
 But there is no control over the time they run.
 For this project to work, we need to guarantee that our Source Generator runs before

+Internally this project uses a source generator to create the code.
+It then outputs the generated code to a file.

 ## CLI Options